 I had to go back to the drawing board and re-think my strategy.
 First, I upped my calories by 200 on my training days, while eating at maintenance on non-training days (40 protein /30 carbs /30 fats macro breakdown).
 Then I cut my cardio to 2 times per week, swapping 1 hour steady state cardio for 20 minutes of HIIT (high intensity interval training).
 I stuck with 8-10 rep range during my weight-lifting sessions, adding weighted ab work.
 I noticed I was slowly putting on a bit of size while getting more defined.

 The final step I undertook to get really lean was cycling my carbs/calories and adding 2 more early morning cardio sessions.
 LOTS of coffee for energy.
 No other supps were used except once a day whey protein shake.
 I tried to get my protein from natural sources like chicken breast, tilapia, salmon, tuna, lean beef cuts.
 I went with all natural whole foods.
-Finally, I achieved my goal.
+Finally, I achieved my goal look that I could sustain.
+Felt great too.
+I wasn’t going to get to a true fitness competitor’s condition.

 Truth be told not many women can stay at this lean state for a prolonged period of time.
 Especially if figure competitor is not your profession.
 And it’s not the healthiest thing to do anyway.
 You gotta give your body a break.
 That’s why I found eating whole foods at maintenance level 4-5 times per day, while doing weight training 3 times per week (plus some sprints to keep my cardio-pulmonary health at optimum) works for me.
 I hovered around 15% body fat weighing 140 lbs.

 Since that great transformation of mine I fell prey to quite a few ‘cutting edge diets’.
-I’ve done keto and Paleo.
+I’ve also done keto and Paleo.
 I’ve done low carb, no carb, carb backloading and carb pre-loading.
 Most of the time I was just ‘carb overloading’.
 I’ve counted the calories I eat and I was counting calories burned.
-I’ve tried a PSMF (protein sparing modified fast), which is genuinely an eating disorder by any other name.
+I’ve tried a PSMF (protein sparing modified fast).
 I’ve done variations of LeanGains and Intermittent Fasting.
 In short, I have been around the block when it comes to dieting and exercise.
 You name it, and I’ve probably done it.
-In my future blogs I will be talking about them and sharing all the details along with lessons learned.
+In my future blogs I hope to talk about them and share all the details along with lessons learned.
 I know there are people out there who can learn from my mistakes.

-Currently I’m working towards finalising my Precision Nutrition Certification.
-Although I have completed all the study material I’ve missed the deadline for the exam.
-Which I’m taking in September.
+Currently I’m working towards finalizing my Precision Nutrition Certification.
 After all the diets and nutrition advice I’ve seen over the years, Precision Nutrition makes total sense.
 I see my own values and beliefs in a very similar way.
 Their core philosophy, the way they coach their clients resonates with mine.
 Which is: “Forget the fad diets, forget the crazy weight loss drugs.
 Just help people adopt ways to live a healthy lifestyle.
 Show them how to eat in a nutritious yet sustainable manner that can be kept up for life.

 In this course, not only did I learn more about the science of nutrition, but I learned how to be a better coach.
 This certification focused on teaching me how to help my clients make improvements in health, performance and body composition in concert with each other.
 I also love the fact that PN Cert is like a college degree in nutrition coaching and change psychology.
 No need to go back to college.